A World Without Princes: Plot

 As the truth and impact of what they have done settle on the girls, Sophie is horrified to discover that they are back due to Agatha's wish for a different ending to their fairytale - one where she ends up with Tedros.
 Agatha denies this and insists that all she wants to do is return home.
-Agatha sneaks into the School for Boys, with Sophie following her under an invisible cape to stop her from kissing Tedros.
-Agatha attempts to speak with Tedros, does so, and almost kisses him, but the moment before they do, Tedros becomes paranoid about Sophie still being alive and seeking revenge, and begins arguing with Agatha angrily.
+Agatha sneaks into the School for Boys, with Sophie following her under an invisibility cape to stop her from kissing Tedros.
+Agatha attempts to speak with Tedros and almost kisses him.
+The moment before she does, Tedros becomes paranoid about Sophie still being alive and seeking revenge, and begins arguing with Agatha angrily.
 As they argue, Sophie, hidden underneath a table in the room, seizes the opportunity and shoots a spell between them.
 Agatha thinks Tedros attacked her and Tedros thinks Agatha attacked him, and the two start fighting.

 Agatha flees, convinced that Tedros is evil.
 She returns to the School for Girls where Sophie is waiting for her, pretending not to have known a thing.
 Eventually, it is decided that one of the girls must become a boy to infiltrate into the School for Boys and steal the Storian.
-Sophie is chosen, due to her surprisingly masculine sense of willpower and perseverance, and infiltrates the school under the name of Filip, the name Sophie's father originally wanted to name his child before she was born, believing that she would be a boy.
-Filip and Tedros have problems at first, but soon, Filip begins to protect Tedros, before they eventually become best friends.
+Sophie is chosen, due to her surprisingly masculine sense of willpower and perseverance.
+She infiltrates the school under the name of Filip (Filip of Mount Honora), the name her father originally wanted to name his child before she was born, believing that she would be a boy.
+Filip and Tedros have problems at first, but soon, Filip begins to protect Tedros, and they eventually become best friends.
 Filip confesses to Tedros that he would do anything to see his mother again.
 Tedros says he would not want to see his, as his father (King Arthur) sent out a warrant for her head, after she had cheated on him with Sir Lancelot.
 Tedros confesses that when he turns 16, he will have to honour that warrant.